roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 - `cd /Users/rr/Documents/blockchain/tutorial/myawesomecontract`: this just changes the current directory to the smart contract directory, `myawesomecontract` here
 - `yarn install`: this installs all the dependencies that we need in order to compile and test a Koinos smart contract
-- `yarn build:debug`: this compiles the smart contract into WASM (the debug version of the wasm file to be precice)
+- `yarn build:debug`: this compiles the smart contract into WASM (the debug version of the wasm file to be precise)
 - `yarn test`: this runs the unit tests of the smart contract

 If all goes well, you should see something like that in your terminal, which means that your contract was successfully compiled and tested: